+Aspen.
 Rugged mountain slopes give way to grassy plains and cosmopolitan cities like

+Colorado Springs.
 The Colorado River snakes its way through the canyons and chasms of the Rockies’ western slope, while farther south lie ancient cliff dwellings and Old West mining towns like

+Telluride.
 To the east the plains open up to the Western frontier towns of

+Vail.
 Marvel at the natural red sandstone sculptures in

-or tee off on Denver’s groomed greens against a Rocky Mountain backdrop.
-A thrilling white-water rafting trip down the Arkansas River
+Colorado Springs or tee off on Denver’s groomed greens against a Rocky Mountain backdrop.
+A thrilling white-water rafting trip down the

-is as essential a Colorado experience as is driving the
+Arkansas River is as essential a Colorado experience as is driving the

-hip hub of Pearl Street buzzes with eclectic restaurants, galleries, shops and street entertainment.
+Boulder’s hip hub of Pearl Street buzzes with eclectic restaurants, galleries, shops and street entertainment.
 Relive the Old West in the lively cow towns of

-while wine enthusiasts can taste their way around the wineries of
+Creede, while wine enthusiasts can taste their way around the wineries of